Azure/azure-service-operator/docs/howto/secrets.md

 The operator provides two options to store these secrets:

-1. **Kubernetes secrets**: This is the default option.
-If the secretname is not specified in the Spec, a secret with the same name as  ObjectMeta.name is created.
+1. **Kubernetes secrets**: A Kubernetes secret will be created alongside the resource.
+This is the default option.
+For details about how the secrets are named, see [Secret naming](#secret-naming).

 2. **Azure Key Vault secrets**: You can specify the default Azure Key Vault to store secrets in through via the `AZURE_OPERATOR_KEYVAULT` field in the `azureoperatorsettings` secret.
 This can be set by exporting it as an environment variable and then including it in the secret creation.